Team

 Ronja Maria Ahlers

-Ronja studied law and journalism in Bonn and Berlin and worked as a lawyer in litigation and dispute resolution in Berlin. during her studies she dealt with the penal system, in particular with the handling of mentally ill offenders in the penal system.
-She currently works as a legal assistant in a law firm in Berlin and is working on her dissertation project about the constitution of effective legal protection in the German penal system.
-At Tatort Zukunft she is responsible for the development and coordination of the law clinic and the general legal affairs of the association.
+Ronja studied law in Bonn and completed her legal clerkship in Berlin with the 2nd state examination.
+During her studies, she already focused on the field of the penal system, in particular the treatment of mentally ill offenders in prison.
+She currently works as a legal assistant in a law firm in Berlin and is working on her dissertation on the subject of legal protection in the German prison system.
+At Tatort Zukunft she is responsible, among other things, for the development and coordination of student legal advice in the prison system.

 Prison Design Lab